matsuhira/about/curriculum_vitae_en.md

 [Accomplishments/Evaluation]
 * Devise and demonstrate unique technology

-#### December 2002 ~ March 2007: Fujitsu Network Business Headquarters/Product Business Planning Headquarters/Network Service Headquarters
+#### December 2002 ~ March 2007: Fujitsu Network Systems Group/Business Strategy & Planning, System Products/Network Service Unit
 Project proposals and architecture education for converting from hardware-centered development to software-centered development
 * Proposed a common OS development project for IP products, promoted development as a project leader, proposed and adopted product application
 * Instructor for in-house development leaders on architecture and development processes (2003-2006)